 Rachel Nuwer is an award-winning freelance journalist who reports about science, travel, food and adventure for the New York Times, National Geographic, BBC Future and more.
 Her multi-award winning first book, Poached: Inside the Dark World of Wildlife Trafficking, was published in September 2018 with Da Capo Press.

-Rachel Nuwer’s love for nature and science was kicked off by a childhood exploring the bayous and beaches of southern Mississippi.
-As a biology student at Loyola University New Orleans, she researched Mekong River fishes in Laos, sparking a passion for travel and exploration.
-This wunderlust has since taken her to 71 countries – six of which she has lived in.
+Rachel's love for nature and science was kicked off by a childhood exploring the bayous and beaches of southern Mississippi.
+As a biology student at Loyola University New Orleans, she spent time in Laos researching Mekong River fishes, sparking a passion for travel and conservation.
+This wanderlust has taken her to 71 countries – six of which she has lived in.

-In 2010 Rachel returned to Southeast Asia to investigate illegal wildlife trade and natural resource use in Vietnam for her ecology master’s thesis at the University of East Anglia, England.
+In 2010, Rachel investigated illegal wildlife trade and natural resource use in Vietnam for her ecology master’s thesis at the University of East Anglia, England.
 She published her research in the scientific journal Oryx.
-In 2011, she earned a second master’s degree at New York University’s Science, Health, and Environmental Writing Program (SHERP).
+In 2011, she earned a second master’s degree at New York University’s Science, Health, and Environmental Reporting Program (SHERP).